Adirondack Park: Cultural

 The Adirondack Park Agency visitor interpretive centers are designed to help orient visitors to the park via educational programs, exhibits, and interpretive trails.
 Educational programs are available for school groups as well as the general public.

 The Wild Center in Tupper Lake offers extensive exhibits about the natural history of the region, including a 1,000-foot-long series of elevated bridges that rise up over the forest on the center's campus.
 Many of the exhibits are live and include native turtles, otter, birds, fish and porcupines.
 The center, which is open year-round, has trails to a river and pond on its campus.

 The Adirondack Experience in Blue Mountain Lake contains an extensive collection about the human settlement of the Park.

 The Six Nation Indian Museum in Franklin has as a mission to provide education about Iroquois (also known as Haudenosaunee) culture, particularly environmental ethics, and to reinforce traditional values and philosophies.
 This is done via artifacts, presentations, and hosted visits.

 Hiking and rock climbing

-The 46 highest mountains in the Adirondack High Peaks were thought to be over 4000 ft when climbed by brothers Robert and George Marshall between 1918 and 1924.
+The 46 highest mountains in the park, known as Adirondack High Peaks, were thought to be over 4000 ft when climbed by brothers Robert and George Marshall between 1918 and 1924.
 Surveys have since shown that four of these peaks — Blake Peak, Cliff Mountain, Nye Mountain and Couchsachraga Peak — are in fact just slightly under 4000 ft.
 Some hikers try to climb all of the original 46 peaks, and there is a Forty Sixers club for those who have done so.
-Twenty of the 46 mountains remain trailless.

 Cliffs with rock climbing and ice climbing routes are scattered throughout the park boundaries.